-- You can sub in whatever you want for vegetables as long as you cook them beforehand.
+- You can sub in whatever you want for vegetables if you cook them beforehand.
 Cauliflower or broccoli chopped up small and roasted would also be amazing!

-- You can use vegetable broth instead of water to boost the flavour.
+- You can use vegetable broth instead of water to boost the flavor.

 - You can add more cheese on top if desired.

 - I add in tomato sauce to the ricotta layer.
-It does a good job of mimicking the look of ground beef (if that’s important) but it boosts the flavour of what is honestly a bland layer.
+It does a decent job of mimicking the look of ground beef (if that’s important) but it boosts the flavor of what is honestly a bland layer.
 I also add spices, which really gives the ricotta layer some taste depth.